causejs/causejs/README.md

 # causejs
-Cause JS - the framework that looks like CSS
+Cause JS - the JavaScript framework that looks like CSS

-Site should be live in the next couple of weeks.
+Will be live in December 2019.
+Mainly making the website look pretty and getting the documentation finished.

+What is complete is the language itself and the accompanying Chrome DevTools extensions.